LGro/coagulate/README.md

 ### Connect

-When I click on a contact that I haven't shared with to yet, I'd like to see a share menu for all encrypted messengers where I can share the sharing link.
+When I click on a contact that I haven't shared with yet, I'd like to see a share menu for all encrypted messengers where I can share the sharing link.

 When my contact accepts the invitation and shares with me, I'd like to see that highlighted.